uber/cadence/canary/README.md

 # Periodical feature health check workflow tools(aka Canary)

-This README describes how to set up Cadence bench, different types of bench loads, and how to start the load.
+This README describes how to set up Cadence canary, different types of canary test cases, and how to start the canary.

 Setup
 -----------